Configure the priority boost (server configuration option)

 Limitations and restrictions

 Raising the priority too high may drain resources from essential operating system and network functions, resulting in problems shutting down SQL Server or using other operating system tasks on the server.
+This setting does not make the SQL Server process run at the highest operating system priority.

 Execute permissions on